bendand/flask_learning/flask_large_project/README.md

 $ flask db upgrade

-If you aren't able to execute these commands error-free, something is likely wrong either with your models.py or __init__.py scripts.
+If you aren't able to execute these commands error-free, something is likely wrong either with your models.py or __init__.py scripts